tier4/caret_doc/docs/visualization/frequency/index.md

 ![pub_sub_frequency_time_line](../../imgs/pub_sub_frequency_time_line.png)

-The horizontal axis means time, labeled as `Time [s]`. `xaxis_type` argument is prepared as well as the previous callback subsection.
-The vertical axis means invocation frequency of publish or subscription, labeled as `Frequency [Hz]`.
-It is plotted per second.
+The horizontal axis means time, labeled as `Time [s]` while the vertical axis means invocation frequency of publish or subscription, labeled as `Frequency [Hz]` as well as time-series graph for callback execution. `xaxis_type` argument is provided as well.